julzaza/wildwitchherbs/_posts/2026-03-28-anxiety-herbal-tea-blend-recipe.md

 Not all anxiety feels the same.

-Sometimes it’s:
-- racing thoughts at night
-- chest tightness and shallow breathing
-- sudden spikes that come out of nowhere
-- emotional heaviness that sits underneath everything
+Sometimes it shows up as racing thoughts at night or chest tightness and shallow breathing; as sudden spikes that come out of nowhere or as lingering emotional heaviness that sits underneath everything.

 One tea won’t cover all of that.